Updated: Jul 22

-“Take feedback as a gift!", I heard this multiple times throughout my consulting career.
-More often than not, these gifts of feedback helped me in sharpening my skills and addressing my blind spots.
+“Take feedback as a gift!"
+I heard this multiple times throughout my consulting career.
+More often than not, these gifts of feedback helped me sharpen my skills and address my blind spots.
 One thing I realized later, along with the gifts, I was also taking over people’s values and biases.

-The term “projection” was conceptualized in psychological terms by Sigmund Freud in late 19th century, where we "project" part of ourselves onto other people, usually to "get rid of" something objectionable.
-It might show up in extreme cases as victim-blaming where people use victim’s vulnerability to project their feelings e.g. rape victims shaming as a projection of one's fears or insecurities, or bullying where bully projects their feelings of vulnerability on their targets.
-However, it happens every day in many situations, and we do it without even recognizing it.
+The term “projection” was conceptualized in psychological terms by Sigmund Freud in the late 19th century, where we "project" part of ourselves onto other people, usually to "get rid of" something objectionable.
+It might show up in extreme cases as victim-blaming, where people use the victim’s vulnerability to project their feelings, e.g. rape victims shaming as a projection of one's fears or insecurities, or bullying, where bully projects their feelings of vulnerability on their targets.
+However, it happens daily in many situations, and we do it without recognizing it.

-In the case of Laura, her manager could be projecting his insecurities about e.g. growth, risk-taking, women at the workplace.
+In the case of Laura, her manager could be projecting his insecurities about, e.g., growth, risk-taking, women in the workplace.
 What are the options for Laura then?
 Take it as a gift and become less ambitious or acknowledge the potential of projection and have a deeper reflection or discussion.

 In the subjective world, we, as humans, are susceptible to projection.
 In our eternal search for “objective” truth, we are inherently shackled by “subjective” projections.
 The least we can do is to acknowledge our humanity.

-What are your core values which defines your subjectivity?
+What are the core values that define your subjectivity?